derhuerst/vbb-stations/readme.md

 ## Usage

-The [npm package](https://npmjs.com/vbb-stations) contains data in the [*Friendly Public Transport Format*](https://github.com/public-transport/friendly-public-transport-format). `weight` is the sum of all arrivals & departures at a station, weighted by mode of transport.
+The [npm package](https://npmjs.com/vbb-stations) contains [*Friendly Public Transport Format* 1.0.1](https://github.com/public-transport/friendly-public-transport-format/blob/1.0.1/spec/readme.md) `station`s and `stop`s. `weight` is the sum of all arrivals & departures at a station, weighted by mode of transport.

 ```js
 [